Understanding the Marketing Funnel: 5 Strategies to Improve Your Email Marketing

 - Offer a free trial or give away samples so that prospects can see the benefits for themselves.

-- Send subscribers a broadcast email that offers a sale or discount for purchasing within a certain timeframe.
+- Send subscribers a one-time broadcast email that offers a sale or discount for purchasing within a certain timeframe.

 By offering discounts and deals via email, Out of Print creates a sense of urgency for their subscribers.
 If subscribers are interested in purchasing but hadn’t made the final step yet, this email convinces them that now is the perfect time to take action.